User-generated content strategies: why customers are your best marketers

 B2B services

-Case studies in collaboration with customers
+Case studies in collaboration with clients

 LinkedIn testimonials